Hobbey/golang/binarySearch/README.md

 arr[7] < 71, Target on Right: (7,8] ==> [8,8]
 for loop Exit
 **********************
-Value in range but NOT found
+Value in range but NOT found, return index = -1

 TEST CASE 3, Search 888 in array [11 14 19 20 31 45 63 70 78]
-Array not valid or given value out of range
+Array not valid or given value out of range, return index = -1

 TEST CASE 4, Search 70 in array []
-Array not valid or given value out of range
+Array not valid or given value out of range, return index = -1
 ```